Felony DWI Charges

 "Felony death by vehicle" is a Class D felony, with more severe penalties when aggravating factors are present.
 If a person commits "repeat felony death by vehicle" (meaning the individual already has similar convictions on their record), they can be charged with a Class B2 felony.

 To learn more about felony DWI charges in North Carolina and how you can defend yourself in your DWI case, contact The Law Offices of Darrin M. Gamradt, P.C.
-The firm offers free case evaluations.
+The firm offers case evaluations.